Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You can miscalculate the time available and run out of daylight while still climbing.

 - Anchors that have not been properly rigged can give way, causing you to fall

 Injury and death statistics for rock climbing

 Rock climbing is the world’s fastest-growing adventure sport, so accident statistics will no doubt grow along with its popularity.
-But if you look at research carried out over the past few years, some trends are already apparent.
+But, despite the scarcity of data, some trends have become apparent over the years.

 The price of life insurance for rock climbing is determined by how much time you’re up near the sky, as well as your skill level and overall safety.
 Compare life insurance companies who specialize in covering high risk individuals to find the best rate.

 Bad credit loans in Edmonton, Alberta

 From personal and payday loans to lines of credit, compare loans for bad credit in Edmonton.

 This guide provides step-by-step instructions on how to buy Sui, lists some exchanges where you can get it and provides daily price data on (SUI).

 This guide provides step-by-step instructions on how to buy Pepe, lists some exchanges where you can get it and provides daily price data on (PEPE).